Baltimore County Department of Health

 Small Toys are Dangerous for Small Children

-The federal government has established a size for safe toys for children under three.
-A small part should be at least 1-1/4 inches in diameter and 2-1/4 inches long.
+- The federal government has established a size for safe toys for children under three.
+A small part should be at least one and one quarter inches in diameter and two and one quarter inches long.
 Any part smaller than this is a potential choking hazard.